standardnotes/app/README.md

 # Standard Notes
 ### A safe and private place for your life's work.

-Standard Notes is a simple and private notes app available on most platforms, including Web, Mac, Windows, Linux, iOS, and Android.
-It focuses on simplicity, and encrypts data locally before it ever touches a cloud.
-This means no one can read your notes but you (not even us).
+Standard Notes is an end-to-end encrypted note-taking app for digitalists and professionals.
+Capture your notes, files, and life’s work all in one secure place.

 ![](https://standardnotes.com/assets/homepage-hero.png)